penghao1023/Deep-Reinforcement-Learning-Hands-On-Second-Edition/README.md

 ```

 After a hundred thousand iterations or so, the program should should report
 saving the current best agent to a file.
-After a few hundred thousand iterations, the
+After a few million iterations, the
 best agent should be good enough to test, which you can do as follows:

 ```